Professional edition active

 • Recurrent spontaneous abortion (if pregnancy is desired)

-Other factors favoring surgery are completion of childbearing and a patient's desire for definitive treatment.
+Other factors favoring surgery are a patient's desire for definitive treatment.

-For patients with severe bleeding, gonadotropin-releasing hormone (GnRH) agonists can be given before surgery to shrink fibroid tissues; these drugs often stop menses and allow blood counts to increase.
+For patients with severe bleeding, gonadotropin-releasing hormone (GnRH) agonists may be given before surgery to shrink fibroid tissues; these medications often stop menses and allow blood counts to increase.

 Radiofrequency fibroid ablation uses real-time ultrasound to identify the fibroids and apply radiofrequency energy from a handpiece using a laparoscopic or transcervical approach.

-Myomectomy is usually done laparoscopically or hysteroscopically (using an instrument with a wide-angle telescope and electrical wire loop for excision), with or without robotic techniques.
+Myomectomy can be performed open, laparoscopically or hysteroscopically (using an instrument with a wide-angle telescope and electrical wire loop for excision), with or without robotic techniques.

 Hysterectomy can also be done laparoscopically, vaginally, or by laparotomy.